preetpalS/uru/README.md

 :: assuming C:\tools is on PATH and uru_rt.exe was extracted to C:\tools
 C:\tools>uru_rt admin install

-:: [optional] if you have a pre-existing ruby already on PATH from cmd.exe
+:: [optional & not recommended] if you have a pre-existing ruby already on PATH
-:: initialization, you can register it as the "system" ruby C:\tools>uru_rt admin add system
+:: from cmd.exe initialization, you can register it as the "system" ruby C:\tools>uru_rt admin add system
 ~~~